Stenanthemum argenteum: Description

 Stenanthemum argenteum is a shrub that typically grows to a height of 50–75 cm and has its branches covered with silvery hairs.
-Its leaves are lance-shaped to egg-shaped with the narrower end toards the base, 6–16 mm long and 2.0–4.9 mm wide on a petiole 2–3 mm long, with narrowly triangular stipules 2.0–3.1 mm long at the base.
+Its leaves are lance-shaped to egg-shaped with the narrower end towards the base, 6–16 mm long and 2.0–4.9 mm wide on a petiole 2–3 mm long, with narrowly triangular stipules 2.0–3.1 mm long at the base.
 The upper surface of the leaves is glabrous and the lower surface is densely covered with silvery hairs pressed against the surface.
 The flowers are borne in groups of 5 to 10 about 5 mm wide, surrounded by 3 floral bracts and one or two densely hairy floral leaves.
 The floral tube is 2.0–2.5 mm long, the sepals white to creamy-white and joined to form a hairy, cylindrical to urn-shaped tube 2.5–3.0 mm long mostly obscured by bracts.
 The petals are white, form a hood over the stamens and protrude 1.1–1.4 mm beyond the sepal tube.
 Flowering has been observed in May and September.